dvdme/forecastiopy/README.md

 Anyway it is largely inspired by my previous Java wrapper.
 The API is fully implemented except for something I missed.
 Further development and improvements will continue.
-A jar file with the dependencies is available under the jar/ folder for convenience.

 This is for and was developed with Python 2.7<br>
 I don't think this will work with Python 3<br>